7 Ways To Lower Your Student Loan Interest Rate

-What is the best way to reduce your student loan interest rate?
+What is the best way to lower your student loan interest rate?
 It’s an important question that student loan borrowers ask so they can save money.
 If you’re like many student loan borrowers, your student loan payment costs you a lot of money each month.
 If you want to know how to reduce your student loan interest rate, the good news is that you have options.

 Here are 7 ways to reduce your student loan interest rate:

 - Refinance student loans

 - Choose a shorter student loan repayment term